Long-Term Care Annuity Products

 Withdrawals

-Long term care benefits received may reduce the annuity value which could result in little or no death benefit for your heirs.
+Long term care benefits received typically reduce the annuity value which could result in little or no death benefit for beneficiaries.

 Tax Treatment